Welcome to today's edition of the Rush 24-7 podcast.

 They had to go out and stack people standing on the streets with union thugs.

-And I had a game, I have I played a game yesterday afternoon.
+And I played a game yesterday afternoon.

-I w I watched a replay of this whole thing.
+I watched a replay of this whole thing.

 And I was sober at the end of the parade.

-They forgot to stack the deck with any black people.
+They forgot to stack the deck with any black people, but there were a lot of union thugs out there.

 Anyway, anyway, let me get to the end of this story because this is just unbelievable.

-They're gonna think this is just incredible what they're proposing here.
+This is just incredible what they're proposing here.

-Probably the most controversial language begins in Section 201 of the Rockefeller bill, which permits the president to quote direct the national response to the cyber threat, unquote, if necessary, for the national defense and security.
+Probably the most controversial language begins in Section 201 of the Rockefeller Bill, which permits the president to, quote, direct the national response to the cyber threat, unquote, if necessary, for the national defense and security.

-The language has changed, but it doesn't contain any real additional limits, simply switches the more direct and obvious language they had originally had to the more ambiguous version that exists now.
+Simply switches the more direct and obvious language they had originally had to the more ambiguous version that exists now.

 The designation of what is a critical infrastructure system or network, as far as anybody can tell, has no specific process.